Eligibility for Institutional Scholarship Support

-Exchange programs enable students from partner institutions to study at the The New School for Social Research for one year, and New School students to study overseas for one or two semesters or for summer language study.
-Current exchanges programs include Humboldt University in Berlin, Johann Wolfgang Goethe University in Frankfurt, the University of Bremen, and the Technical University of Dresden.
+Exchange programs enable students from partner institutions to study at The New School for Social Research for one year and enable New School students to study overseas for one or two semesters or pursue language study for a summer.
+Current exchange partners include Humboldt University in Berlin, Johann Wolfgang Goethe University in Frankfurt, the University of Bremen, and the Technical University of Dresden.
 Advanced doctoral students with demonstrated teaching experience may from time to time be invited to teach at one of the exchange universities while conducting dissertation research.

-New School students frequently travel overseas for summer language programs and field research, and during the year for research and study at other universities.
-Students also may participate in the summer and winter inter-semester programs in Wroclaw, Poland and Johannesburg, South Africa coordinated by the Transregional Center for Democratic Studies.
+New School students frequently travel overseas during the summer for language programs and field research and during the year for research and study at other universities.
+Students can also participate in summer and winter intersemester programs in Wrocław, Poland, and Johannesburg, South Africa, coordinated by the Transregional Center for Democratic Studies.